drryjoh/chemgen/tutorial/chemgen_error_assessment/README.md

 ## Generating Custom Tests

 This tutorial includes a `custom_test.py` file that overrides the default test generation functionality.
+This generates the `chemgen.cpp` file that contains several support functions, such as `l2_norm`, as well as the `main()` function that calls the generates source code and provides the test for the random chemical states.

 ### Test Overview